 1. Send automated Welcome Emails

-Emails, particularly automated ones, are one of the best ways to contact customers.
+Emails, particularly automated ones, are among the best ways to contact customers.
 Sending out emails also comes at little to no cost.
-There are many affordable options when it comes to automated emailing – one of the most popular ones is MailChimp.
+There are many affordable options for automated emailing – one of the most popular is MailChimp.

-Emails are also fast – they can reach customers in a matter of seconds.
+Emails are also fast – they can reach customers in seconds.
 Thus, incorporating automated emails in a client onboarding process is a must.
-In fact, almost all sellers of products and services online send out welcome emails as soon as the transaction is done.
+Almost all sellers of products and services online send out welcome emails as soon as the transaction is done.

-Welcome emails are useful in affirming the customer’s decision of paying for the product or service.
-These emails can also contain basic instructions and other details that the customer might need.
-Most importantly, welcome emails can introduce other parts of the onboarding process to the client.
+Welcome emails are useful in affirming the customer’s decision to pay for the product or service.
+These emails can also contain basic instructions and details the customer might need.
+Most importantly, welcome emails can introduce the client to other parts of the onboarding process.
 See different ways of utilizing welcome emails in the other tips below.

 2. Personalize the User Experience

 Human interactions are still important.
-Yes, automating processes is necessary, and creating generally applicable responses is great.
-But it is crucial that customers get an experience appropriate for them.
+Automating processes is necessary, and creating generally applicable responses is great.
+But customers must get an experience appropriate for them.

 Not all customers are the same.
-Thus, the client onboarding process should have parts that cater to the specific needs of the customers.
+Thus, the client onboarding process should have parts that cater to the customers’ specific needs.
 For example, customers may be classified into different groups based on their familiarity with the product or service.

-Here, the information that will be provided for customers trying the product or service the first time should be different from those given to customers who know how the product or service works.
+Here, the information provided to customers trying the product or service the first time should differ from those given to customers who know how the product or service works.

 3. Keep things simple and easy